-A trial lawyer for more than 35 years, Mr. Fisher has handled hundreds of litigation matters and has been lead counsel in over 100 trials in both state and federal courts.
+A trial lawyer for 40 years, Mr. Fisher has handled hundreds of litigation matters and has been lead counsel in over 100 trials in both state and federal courts.
 Mr. Fisher also has substantial experience in appellate courts and with alternative dispute resolution, including arbitration and mediation.
 He has been with Palmieri Tyler since the law firm was founded.

 Mr. Fisher's primary areas of practice include: complex business disputes; real estate and construction litigation; probate and trust litigation (including will and trust contests); creditors' rights (debt collection and enforcement of judgments); bankruptcy court litigation (pursuing creditors' claims and defending creditors against voidable preference and fraudulent transfer claims; and landlord-tenant litigation (including lease disputes and eviction proceedings).